IngoMeyer441/simple-term-menu/README.md

 By setting `menu_cursor` you can define another cursor or disable it (`None`).
 The default cursor is `"> "`.

+### Additional settings

+Furthermore, the `TerminalMenu` constructor takes these additional parameters to change the menu behavior:

+- `cycle_cursor`: A bool value which indicates if the menu cursor cycles when the end of the menu is reached.
+Defaults to `True`.
+- `clear_screen`: A bool value which indicates if the screen will be cleared before the menu is shown.
+Defaults to `False`.

 ### Command line program

 `simple-term-menu` can be used as a terminal program in shell scripts.
 The exit code of the script is the 1-based index